shabbirh/MongoHub-Mac/README.markdown

     - Canot modify indexes in the "Index" tab
     - Don't trust the grey default value in textfields
     - Most of errors are not handled correctly
+    - Simple quote is not supported yet for json
+    - Key should always be with double quotes

 ** To do list **